 - Pattern

-Snowflake manages a metadata table that stores the status of all the data file copies that were attempted.
+Snowflake manages a metadata table that stores the status of all the attempted data file copies.
 Hence, it is easy for Snowflake to realize a duplicate data load and prevent it from happening.

-Snowflake provides options to do some basic data transformations during the data loading phase i.e. while data is moved from the internal stage to the Snowflake table.
-This comes in handy as this eliminates the need for storing the data temporarily in a stage in the data warehouse, applying transformations on that, and then loading the data into the final table.
+Snowflake provides options to do some fundamental data transformations during the data loading phase, i.e., while data is moved from the internal stage to the Snowflake table.
+This comes in handy as this eliminates the need to temporarily store the data in a data warehouse stage, apply transformations to that, and then load the data into the final table.
 The following are some of the data transformation options provided by Snowflake

 - Column Reordering